 The Centers for Medicare & Medicaid Services (CMS) recently published their 2,434-page fiscal year 2017 Hospital Inpatient Prospective Payment System (IPPS) Final Rule.
 The hospital community eagerly anticipated this new arrival, especially its expected changes to Medicare disproportionate share hospital (DSH) payments.
 To illustrate the potential impact of the 2017 IPPS rule, we’ve highlighted three [...]

-In January 2015, the Centers for Medicare & Medicaid Services (CMS) “cooked up” an initiative to quickly move the Medicare payment system away from traditional fee-for-service reimbursements and toward those linked to value and quality – including alternative (or value-based) payment models.
-Most, if not all, healthcare providers are at least partially affected by these [...]
+In January 2015, the Centers for Medicare & Medicaid Services (CMS) released an initiative to quickly move the Medicare payment system away from traditional fee-for-service reimbursements and toward those linked to value and quality – including alternative (or value-based) payment models.
+Most, if not all, healthcare providers are at least partially affected by these models. [...]

 Healthcare cost reports not only satisfy regulatory requirements, but they can also yield beneficial information to help healthcare providers increase transparency with patients.
 Watch Bart McCurley as he discusses three ways in which healthcare cost reports can provide greater organizational value.